-Partnerships with parents are highly effective.
-Staff and parents exchange daily information and the introduction of 'next steps slips' enables parents to share with the staff what children are doing at home.
-Staff produce high quality summary progress reports for parents.
-These are shared by the key persons and clearly show the excellent progress children are making in their learning and development.
-'Next steps slips' enable staff and parents to share information about what children have been doing and parents are encouraged to complete 'Look what I can do' sheets.
-These are used by staff to plan effective activities through children's interests.
-Parents comment positively on the highly effective practice of all staff within the nursery and how they are highly satisfied with how they are kept fully informed of their child's progress and development.
+Partnerships with parents are good.
+Staff and parents exchange daily information about what the children have been doing during their day.
+Staff produce good quality summary progress reports for parents on a three monthly basis.
+These are shared by the key persons, clearly showing the good progress children are making in their learning and development.
+However, there is room to strengthen ways in which information is provided, about how parents can contribute towards and further support their children's learning at home.
+Parents comment positively on the effective practice of all staff within the nursery, and how they are highly satisfied with how they are kept fully informed of their child's progress and development.

-The contribution of the early years provision to the well-being of children are fully aware of their individual needs.
-This supports the highly secure emotional attachments that have been formed between staff and children throughout the nursery.
+The contribution of the early years provision to the well-being of children

+Throughout the nursery, babies and children are extremely happy and well settled.
+They are highly confident as they engage in conversations and welcome visitors.
+Staff offer lots of positive praise and recognition for children's efforts and achievements.
+They are very attentive to children, as they listen to their requests, willingly join in their activities and are fully aware of their individual needs.
+This fully supports the secure emotional attachments that have been formed between staff and children, throughout the nursery.
 Children are polite, well behaved and know what to expect through familiar routines.
 They are enthusiastic learners, take turns and share equipment.
-The more settled children are caring and kind towards new starters as they offer them cuddles and ask them to join in their play.
-The environment is rich in age-appropriate toys, games and resources, which are easily accessible to children to promote their learning, including access to the outdoor play area.
-The nursery staff and management have identified the outdoor environment as an area to develop further to provide more opportunities for the older children to plant and grow a variety of vegetables.
+The environment is rich in age-appropriate toys, games and resources, easily accessible to children to promote their learning.
+Indoor activities are taken outside, enabling children to carry on their play.
+Facilities for children to engage in the planting and growing of vegetables and flowers means that their knowledge and understanding of nature is well fostered.